Dowiw/cat-2d/README.md

 # cat-2d
-project is on a pause because og work lol
+project is on a pause because og work lol.

-my first java project and my first project ever.
+my first java project and my first project ever. and my favorite repo. i just wish i had time to code things up....

 crazy how i decided to make something so complicated (from scratch).